 Monarchs feed on milkweed plants as caterpillars.
 How do cardenolides (toxic secondary compounds) produced by milkweeds influence monarchs and their interactions with natural enemies?

-How does migration affect the size and shape of monarch wings?
-Can we see contemporary evolution of wing size and shape in non-migratory monarchs?
+How does does seasonal migration affect morphology and physiology?
+Can we see contemporary evolution in recently established non-migratory populations?

 Click images to access free PDFs.
 Click paper titles to visit publisher website.